aschimmenti/expliciting-context/README.md

 ## Requirements
 - Python 3.8+
 - Any OpenAI-compatible LLM API (currently using LLama3.3-70B)
+- The script event-extraction.py requires a schema file and a .txt file
+- Each mapping script is inside the specific folder

 ## Evaluation
 Current performance metrics over Andrea Costa's biography: